-We introduced M/Es (Mix/Effect banks) earlier, but it's time for us to look at these extremely powerful tools in greater depth.
+We introduced M/Es (Mix/Effect banks) way back in Section 2.2.7, but it's time for us to look at these extremely powerful tools in greater depth.

 The Mix Effects, labeled M/E 1, 2, and so on, sit just above the main Switcher on the Live Desktop.
 Click an M/E tab (label) to expand or collapse the corresponding M/E. When expanded, M/Es occupy the area of the Live Desktop between the monitors and the main Switcher.